panzerdp/dmitripavlutin.com/content/posts/2019-07-10-bad-coding-habits/index.md

 ## 4. Try to avoid undefined and null

-A variable has not been assigned a value is evaluated to `undefined`.
+A variable not yet assigned with value is evaluated to `undefined`.
 For example:

 ```javascript
 let count;